 For Linux operating systems, changing the boot mode from UEFI to BIOS is not supported.
-Acronis Backup can convert a UEFI-based machine running Linux only when the machine uses GRUB version 1 and the target machine is also UEFI-based.
+Acronis Backup can convert a UEFI-based machine running Linux only if the target machine is also UEFI-based.
 For more details, see "Support for UEFI-based machines" (p.
-30).
+28).